 of a microphone

 2016 Guibord Technical Writing Services, Inc.

 The process described in this document makes use of Windows VISTA.
-For other operating systems (Windows XP, Windows 7, etc.), the names of the icons, dialog windows and applications will differ, but the fundamentals of the process are the same.
+For other operating systems (Windows XP, Windows 7, etc.), the names of the icons, dialogue windows and applications will differ, but the fundamentals of the process are the same.

 Be certain that a microphone is connected to the input jack of your PC or laptop before modifying the following settings.
 Otherwise, if a microphone is plugged in only after you modified the following settings, the microphone may not work (rebooting your PC or laptop may solve the problem).

-In the Control Panel, double click on Sound.
+In the Control Panel, double-click on Sound.

 In the Playback tab, be certain that the Speakers are checked and stated as Working.

 In the Playback tab, with the Speakers selected, click on Properties.

 In the Speakers Properties dialogue window, General tab, verify that Device usage is set to Use this device (enable).